M23 motorway: History

 The motorway was constructed between 1972 and 1975, at the same time as the southern section of the M25 from Godstone to Reigate (M25 junctions 6 to 8).
-The current northern terminus at junction 7 uses the original sliproads to meet the A23 and a flyover above the junction built for the onward northern continuation remains unused.
+The current northern terminus at junction 7 runs along most of what would have been its own sliproads for a broad northern continuation.
+In so doing, these splayed roads split to offer access to the more urban road which the M23 bypasses, the A23, and a flyover above the splayed fledgling motorway still exists for the onward northern continuation which remains unused, between these briefly, but widely, splayed carriageways of the motorway.